Hyundai i20 hatchback - Interior & comfort

 Equipment

-Even the entry-level SE Connect trim boasts a reasonable level of equipment but costing from around £19,000 it's no bargain basement supermini - a Renault Clio in Iconic trim costs much less.
+Even the entry-level Advance trim boasts a reasonable level of equipment but costing from just under £21,000, it's no bargain basement supermini – a Renault Clio in Iconic trim costs much less.
 An eight-inch touchscreen and 10.25-inch digital instrument panel is standard, however (the Iconic model of the Clio has analogue gauges), and there’s cruise control, air-conditioning, Apple CarPlay and Android Auto.

-Step up to Premium (costing around £2,200 extra over the SE Connect) and upgrades include LED headlights and rear lights, folding door mirrors, automatic wipers, climate control, heated front seats, a heated steering wheel and 17-inch alloy wheels.
-It's an impressive haul; a heated steering wheel is still a costly extra in some executive cars.
+Step up to Premium (costing just under £2,000 extra over the Advance) and upgrades include LED headlights and rear lights, folding door mirrors, automatic wipers, climate control, heated front seats, a heated steering wheel and 17-inch alloy wheels.
+It's an impressive haul, and making Premium the trim we’d recommend for its value for money.
+The range-topping Ultimate trim (for around £1,500 more) gets a sunroof, blind spot collision warning, wireless smartphone charging, a premium Bose sound system and keyless entry and go.

-The large screen in the i20 is certainly impressive and the large graphics for the mapping and other screens are clear for the most part.
+The large screen in the i20 is certainly impressive and the large graphics for the mapping and other screens are clear for the most part, looking better than that of rivals such as the Vauxhall Corsa.
 Some of the touchscreen 'buttons' are quite small, however, and difficult to prod quickly when driving.
-We also think that the items in the home screen menus could be colour coded to make them stand out more at a glance.
+We also think that the items in the home screen menus could be colour-coded to make them stand out more at a glance.

 Options